MatiasHiltunen/vscode-eon/README.md

 ## Installation

-You can install this extension from the Visual Studio Code Marketplace (once it's published).
+You can install this extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=mh1.vscode-eon).

 For local development: